jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </div>

 <p style="text-align: justify">
-save it and then launch it, after this, the disparity map will appear.
+Save it and then launch it, after this, the disparity map will appear.
 </p>

 <div style="text-align: center">